alu0101109251/DepthCameraSecuritySystem/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Distributed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See `LICENSE` for more information.

 [![CC BY-SA 4.0][license-img]][license-url]